lsqzs/FinalMLP/README.md

 ### Reproduce the baseline results

-For reproducing steps of our baseline results, please refer to the BARS benchmark https://github.com/openbenchmark/BARS/tree/main/ctr_prediction/benchmarks
+For reproducing steps of our baseline results, please refer to the BARS benchmark at https://github.com/openbenchmark/BARS/tree/main/ctr_prediction/benchmarks